Gabatrix: the Terrorists of Batrice

 “Well ... it just seems to be politicians that are showboating as always.
 I would imagine that Fleet Admiral Baxton would be against it.
 Direct linkups with the UWAN can put Fort Batrice in danger of a massive cyber attack.”

 “Hmmm...”
 Hamiza thought.
 “I heard rumors that the bombing has really rattled the top chain of command.
-There have been talks of limiting media broadcasts on the events that are going on in Batrice.
+There have been talks of limiting media broadcasts on the events going on in Batrice.
 Anything that represents a threat to national security may start to get censored.
 This bombing may be the direct cause of it.”

 “If it means protecting us from the bad guys, I don’t see anything wrong with it.”